 The NRC Inspection Report is the document that states the official Agency position on the inspection scope, any observations, assessments, noncompliances, and/or URIs noted by the inspectors, and any conclusions that were reached relating to the inspection.
 All enforcement, routine and escalated, and all other Agency actions that may result from an inspection (such as Orders), will be based upon the associated inspection report.
 Inspection reports must be clear, accurate, consistent, and complete.

-This section provides guidance on the contents of inspection reports for fuel facility inspections. or DFM may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs they manage.
+This section provides guidance on the contents of inspection reports for fuel facility inspections.
+DFRSS or DFM may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs they manage.
 Flexibility is provided in this area because of the many disciplines covered by fuel cycle inspections.
 Because fuel cycle inspections cover a variety of inspections, the inspector is advised to use the template for the particular discipline as a starting point.
 Some disciplines call for a more detailed description than others.
 In general, provide enough detail that the report will be understandable and useful in the subsequent inspection(s).

 16.01 Cover Letter